The Franz Kafka Videogame: Reception

 The announcement of The Franz Kafka Videogame in 2013 attracted the interest of such non-video game media as Time, NBC News, NY Daily News, etc.

+The game was recognized as a cultural asset and selected for the permanent collection of Deutsches Literaturarchiv Marbach.

-On review aggregate OpenCritic, The Franz Kafka Videogame had an average 66 out of 100 review score with 10% approval rating based on 10 reviews.
+On review aggregate OpenCritic, The Franz Kafka Videogame had an average 66 out of 100 review score with 17% approval rating based on 12 reviews.
 On review aggregator Metacritic, the game received a 64 out of 100, indicating "mixed or average reviews".

 Critics praised the visual style, while criticizing the short length and confusing puzzles.
 Riot Pixels said the game was "a beautiful nightmare, cozy and purple like A-minor."
-Renata Ntelia at Adventure Gamers said it was "a pleasant little puzzle game that will evoke a lightweight nostalgia for people that have prior knowledge of its namesake’s work," but argued that "its limited gameplay ultimately doesn’t provide anything more than a couple hours, at most, of surreal diversion."
+Renata Ntelia at Adventure Gamers said it was "a pleasant little puzzle game that will evoke a lightweight nostalgia for people that have prior knowledge of its namesake's work," but argued that "its limited gameplay ultimately doesn't provide anything more than a couple hours, at most, of surreal diversion."
 Harvard L. at Digitally Downloaded called it "a game which is often confusing and unintuitive, but it gets away with it under the guise of being true to its source material.